 These examinations are given in October, January and April.
 Other examination times may be arranged.
 Students who take the German (GER 6000H) and/or French (FSL 6000H) reading courses for doctoral students and achieve a mark of 70% and above are considered to have completed the language requirement.
 These courses have limited enrolment and students are encouraged to register early.
 It should be noted that extra language study beyond the doctoral reading course is encouraged.
 Completion of the Hebrew exemption exam (petor) at an Israeli university constitutes completion of the requirement.

 The Department will administer two-hour language proficiency exams three times only during the academic year.
-In 2020-2021 the proficiency exams in French and German will be offered on:

 A student who fails to achieve a minimum passing grade of 70% on a language proficiency exam may retake the exam no earlier than the next scheduled exam date.